-For some mushrooms the stems are as delicious as the cap, it is up to you if you want to cut it off and use it at another time.
+- For some mushrooms, the stems are as delicious as the cap.
+It is up to you to cut it off and use it at another time.
 I prefer to use it with this recipe as it gives the richness that this dish requires.

 How to cook the mushrooms successfully

 Do not season the mushrooms with salt while cooking them.
-The salt brings out the natural moisture of the mushrooms and will not allow them to crips up.
+The salt brings out the natural moisture of the mushrooms and will not allow them to crisp up.